 Risks Associated with High-Interaction Honeypots

-High-interaction honeypots offer detailed insights but also entail greater risks.
-Their realistic mimicry of actual systems makes them vulnerable to compromise.
-If breached, attackers can potentially use these honeypots to launch attacks on real assets.
-This risk highlights the necessity for meticulous design and isolation of honeypot deployments.
+High-interaction honeypots’ realistic mimicry of actual systems make them vulnerable to compromise.
+If breached, attackers can potentially gain insight into your systems and use these honeypots to launch attacks on your real assets.
+This risk highlights the necessity for isolation of honeypot deployments.

 There are numerous real-world examples of honeypots being used effectively in cybersecurity, and you can see them in various industries: